Skip to main content

 Northwestern Buffett Institute for Global Affairs

-Global Opioid Crisis
+Global Drug Crisis

 About the Project

 Morbidity and mortality from non-medical drug use continues to rise, costing the U.S. alone $1.5 trillion annually.
-Yet the global costs of the opioid crisis are less understood due to a lack of data, which has hindered the development of effective policies for mitigation and prevention.
-This group aims to build an active drug surveillance system and drug policy stringency index that deepens understanding of the global opioid crisis, creating a new foundation for effective evaluation and policymaking.
+Yet the global costs of the drug crisis are less understood due to a lack of data, which has hindered the development of effective policies for mitigation and prevention.
+This group aims to build an active drug surveillance system and drug policy stringency index that deepens understanding of the global drug crisis, creating a new foundation for effective evaluation and policymaking.

 Group Members